Using HTTPS to access TeamCity server

-This document describes how to configure various TeamCity server clients to use HTTPS for communicating with the server.
+This document describes how to configure Java applications to use HTTPS for communicating with the server.

 We assume that you have already configured HTTPS in your TeamCity web server.
 The most common and recommended approach for this is to set up a reverse proxy server like Nginx or Apache that provides HTTPS access for HTTP-only TeamCity server's Tomcat port.
 In the setup, make sure that the reverse proxy has correct configuration as per Set Up TeamCity behind a Proxy Server section.

 Accessing the server via HTTPS